Training the next generation of students with a variety of backgrounds

 We have a strong history of making scientific and engineering education available to anyone with extraordinary talent and determination.
 Rensselaer admitted its first women students and lecturers in 1828 (four years after the Institute’s founding) and produced its first Hispanic and African-American graduates in 1850 and 1881, respectively.

-In the 21st century, Rensselaer strives towards greater diversity at all levels of the Institute, and in particular at the Ph.D. level in the science and engineering disciplines.
-These strategies make an impact.
+In the 21st century, Rensselaer strives towards creating a welcoming community for students and researchers at all levels of the Institute, and in particular at the Ph.D. level in the science and engineering disciplines.
+These strategies make a sustainable and meaningful impact.

-The Training Program strives to attract underrepresented minorities to basic and applied sciences and engineering and architecture.
-Despite the Training Program’s limited size, we enthusiastically support underrepresented minorities and women, and will eagerly facilitate their successful graduation into industry, academic positions, and postdoctoral work.
+The Training Program is no exception to this and as such strives to attract students to basic and applied sciences, engineering and architecture who traditionally would not have considered this an option.
+We will eagerly facilitate their successful graduation into industry, academic positions, and postdoctoral work.

-Rensselaer’s outreach to underrepresented minority students vastly exceeds traditional student recruitment.
-The Training Program in Alzehimer's disease Clinical and Translational Research's diversity efforts will be enhanced by interaction with several ongoing minority recruitment and retention efforts already in place at Rensselaer.
+Rensselaer actively reaches out to potential students who traditionally would not have considered pursuing such programs.
+The Training Program in Alzheimer's disease will be enhanced by interaction with several ongoing recruitment and retention efforts already in place at Rensselaer.

 We understand the importance a proactive and personable approach to attracting individuals from underrepresented groups.
 Early counseling and funded visits are provided to qualified candidates during annual recruiting initiatives coordinated through The Division of Enrollment.